Welcome to ETC Educational Technology Connection (HK) Ltd!

 Shield for sensor/input/output

 The major benefit of gator:bit that we have provided is safe access to as many GPIO as possible from the micro:bit.
 Not only are pins 0, 1, 2, 8, 16, 5 (Button A), and 11 (Button B) broken out, but they are also protected against over voltage and over current/short circuit.
-Pins 0, 1, and 2 are ADC pins and are also the capacitive touch pins.
-Pins 8, 16, 5, and 11 are digital pins capable of read and write.
+Pins 0, 1, and 2 are ADC pins; while pins 8, 16, 5, and 11 are digital pins capable of read and write.
 Additionally, pins 13 (SPI), 14(SPI), 15(SPI), 19 (I2C), and 20 (I2C) can be used to read and write whatever digital signals you could want.
 We go into much more detail about each pin and other attributes (like supplying voltage out, light, and sound) in the SparkFun gator:bit Guide found below.
 Make sure to check that out!

 Each SparkFun gator:bit can be powered from 2.7V - 9V giving you quite a range of powering options.
-There are two ways of powering your gator:bit, either from the JST battery terminal or the alligator clip pads labeled “VIN”.
+There are three ways of powering your gator:bit, from the barrel jack, through the alligator clip pads labeled “VIN,” or through the micro:bit.
 Any voltage input between 2.7V and 9V will be regulated to 3.3V to power the micro:bit, the speaker, and for use by any of the alligator clip pins.